USACE-Cloud-Compute/cloudcompute/providers/docker/README.md

-## Container Compute Docker Provider
+## Cloud Compute Docker Provider
-The container compute docker provider is intended to support local development of plugins.
+The cloud compute docker provider is intended to support local development of plugins.

 ```golang
 //create a provider with a job execution concurrency of 4: